nicklalone/IGME-689---Assembly_6502/03 - Playfields/Combat Source.asm.md

 ;
-; Thanks to Brian Prescott for pointing me to Joe DeCuir's ; presentation notes, which revealed Atari's original names ; for the main loop toplevel routines and offered some guidance ; on their separation of function.
+; Thanks to Brian Prescott for pointing me to Joe DeCuir's ; presentation notes, which revealed Atari's original names ; for the main loop top level routines and offered some guidance ; on their separation of function.
 ;
 ; I have removed some of the breathless intro-to-VCS and historical